-Spotted Jewelweed is harvested as a natural remedy for poison ivy rashes.
+Spotted Jewelweed is commercially harvested as a natural remedy for poison ivy rashes.

 Please note that MIROFOSS does not suggest in any way that plants should be used in place of proper medical and psychological care.
 This information is provided here as a reference only.